zum Inhalt springen zur Hauptnavigation springen

 Source of recycled plastics

-In total, about 19,000 t of plastics are recovered from waste electrical and electronic equipment in Austria each year.
+In total, about 30,350 tonnes of plastics are recovered from waste electrical and electronic equipment in Austria each year.
 It is primarily recovered from WEEE, with a small amount also coming from vehicle batteries.
-Using state-of-the-art sorting technology – such as near-infrared spectroscopy – it is possible to produce unmixed plastics again (see mgg-polymers.com).
+Using state-of-the-art sorting technology – such as near-infrared spectroscopy – it is possible to produce unmixed plastics again (see https://mgg-polymers.com/de/).

 Further information: